KyussCaesar/config/README.md

 - load configuration at startup, handle errors there?
 - can ask the result to explain where it got a value from and why

+# Contributing

+Clone the repo.

+Need to have Docker installed/running.

+`make test` to run tests.